-INSTRUCTOR NOTE: Refer students to the Thrift Savings Plan Handout and briefly review and discuss the information below.
+INSTRUCTOR NOTE: Refer students to the Thrift Savings Plan Handout and briefly review and discuss the below information.
 Before class, look up the current fund rates of return on tsp.gov.
-Encourage students to attend a TSP class at their local Health, Safety and Work-Life (HSWL) Regional Practice to learn more.
-Encourage them to meet with you (CFS) or their local Personal Financial Manager (PFM) to discuss their personal spending plan and financial goals.
+Encourage students to attend a TSP class at the local installation family service center to learn more.